CorentinLabelle/Brainstorm-Tool/README.md

 # EEG-MEG-Analysis-Tool
-App for EEG and MEG analysis
+App for EEG and MEG analysis.
+Explanation to come